Oxford Daily (OD)Oxford Daily (OD)Oxford Daily (OD)

 No firm timelines exist, hinging on dry spells.
 Met Office’s Dr. Emily Hargrove forecasts respite post-20 February, but “ground saturation means slow drainage”.

-Council leader Liz Leffman cautioned Banbury Guardian‘s Simon Walker“weeks for full access; prioritise critical routes first”.
+Council leader Liz Leffman cautioned Banbury Guardian‘s Simon Walker, “weeks for full access; prioritise critical routes first”.

 Asset inspections precede reopenings, with resurfacing needed on eroded roads.
 Historical data from 2014 floods suggests months for paths.